jamesgraves/rust-cookbook/src/about.md

 ### Clone the Rust Cookbook

-Since all the examples can easily be run from the Rust Cookbook source repository, we can just clone it:
+Since all the examples can be run from the Rust Cookbook source repository, we can just clone it:

 ```sh
 git clone https://github.com/jamesgraves/rust-cookbook.git
 ```

-Next, we will go into the repo and run an example:
+Next, we will go into the repo and run an example (in this case, from the randomness section):

 ```sh
 cd rust-cookbook
 cargo run --example basic_usage
 ```

-Output will be:
+The output will be similar to this:

 ```
     Finished dev [unoptimized + debuginfo] target(s) in 0.09s